k2desai/system-design-notes/Core Concepts/Cassandra.md

-In Cassandra, there is no masters, all nodes have same data with eventual consistency
+In Cassandra, there is no masters, all nodes have same data with eventual consistency.
+You can use cassandra for write-heavy workflow like feeds, activity, etc